-under the weak SNR, where $\lambda/\sigma = p^{\alpha}$ for $\alpha < 1/2$, it is impossible to generally have consistent estimators for $U_1,\ldots, U_d$, or $\X$; under the moderate SNR, where $\lambda/\sigma = p^{\alpha}$ for $\frac{1}{2}\leq \alpha < \frac{d}{4}$, the non-convex maximum likelihood achieves optimal statistical performance, while one can develop the computational lower bound similarly as Theorem \ref{th:moderatelowerbound} based on the computational hardness assumption of a higher-order hypergraphic planted clique detection problem.
+under the weak SNR where $\lambda/\sigma = p^{\alpha}$ for $\alpha < 1/2$, it is impossible to have consistent estimators for $U_1,\ldots, U_d$, or $\X$ in general; under the moderate SNR, where $\lambda/\sigma = p^{\alpha}$ for $\frac{1}{2}\leq \alpha < \frac{d}{4}$, the estimators with high likelihood, such as MLE, achieve optimal statistical performance; while one can develop a computational lower bound with the computational hardness assumption of a higher order hypergraphic planted clique detection problem similarly to Theorem \ref{th:moderatelowerbound}.
 We can also see that the gap between statistical and computational limits vanishes if $d=2$.
-This coincides with the previous results in matrix denoising literature (see, e.g. \cite{donoho2014minimax,gavish2014optimal,cai2016rate}), where simple singular value decomposition can achieve both statistical optimality and computational efficiency.
+This coincides with the previous results in matrix denoising literature (see, e.g. \cite{donoho2014minimax,gavish2014optimal,cai2016rate}), where the standard singular value decomposition achieves both statistical optimality and computational efficiency.

-Additionally, if $d$ is growing rather than a fixed constant, the asymptotics of tensor SVD in both statistical and computational aspects will be an interesting project in future.
+Additionally, if $d$ grows rather than stays as a fixed constant, the asymptotics of tensor SVD in both statistical and computational aspects will be an interesting future project.